wesm/feather/doc/FORMAT.md

 <null bitmask, optional> <int32_t* value offsets> <uint8_t* value data>
 ```

+libfeather does not perform any boundary checking on the offsets; libfeather
+clients are responsible for checking that the offsets are legal.

 ## Dictionary encoding

 Dictionary-encoded data is stored in the following layout.